 by Joseph Rokop

-As we turn the corner into the remainder of the week, here’s an inside look:
+As we turn the corner into a new week, here’s an inside look: